Another (film): Plot

 On April 19, 1998, Koichi Sakakibara is hospitalized at Yumigaoka Hospital due to a pneumothorax episode.
 He stumbles upon an eyepatch-wearing girl as she boards an elevator to the hospital's abandoned basement, ignoring Koichi's attempts to communicate.
 Three weeks later, Koichi enters Yomiyama North Middle School as a transfer student of Class 3-3.
 Yomiyama is his deceased mother's childhood home, and, while his father is abroad in India, Koichi is temporarily staying there alongside his grandmother and aunt, Reiko, who is also Class 3-3's homeroom teacher.
 The eyepatch girl, Mei Misaki, is one of his classmates, but he is confused as others are apparently unaware of her existence.
 Once told about a student named Misaki who died years ago, Koichi suspects that Mei is a ghost.
 However, he quickly realizes that Mei is very much alive, only that her existence is ignored by the entire school.

-Despite others' attempt to dissuade him from contacting Mei, Koichi continues to gather information about her, learning that beneath the eyepatch, she has a glass eye in place of her left eye.
+Despite others' attempts to dissuade him from contacting Mei, Koichi continues to gather information about her, learning that beneath the eyepatch, she has a glass eye in place of her left eye.
 She claims that she is able to see a death aura using it, thus recognizing which people are about to die or already died.
 When a student is trying to stop him from talking with Mei, she suffers a fatal freak accident in which her neck becomes stabbed by the sharp end of an umbrella.
 Another accident occurs during Koichi's visit to Yumigaoka Hospital, in which his nurse is killed by glass impaling her head.
 The next day, Koichi discovers that for disobeying the rule of not talking with Mei, the entire school punishes him by also ignoring his existence.
 This allows Koichi to finally befriend Mei for good.